Colle di Val d'Elsa: Main sights

+In addition to the Crystal Museum in the lower town, the upper town houses the Ranuccio Bianchi Bandinelli Archaeological Museum, which features archaeological finds from the surrounding area, and the San Pietro Museum, which holds a collection of civic and sacred art.
+Beyond the city centre, the Dometaia Archaeological Park preserves an Etruscan necropolis dating from the 6th century BC to the 2nd century AD.

+Colle di Val d'Elsa has also been shaped by urban regeneration projects involving contemporary art and architecture.

 Frazioni

 The municipality is formed by the city of Colle di Val d'Elsa and the towns and villages (frazioni) of Bibbiano, Borgatello, Campiglia dei Foci, Castel San Gimignano, Collalto, Gracciano dell'Elsa, Le Grazie, Mensanello and Quartaia.
 Other notable villages within the comune include Boscona, Buliciano, Coneo, Lano, Montegabbro, Onci, Partena, Paurano, Sant'Andrea and Scarna.